AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 [!DNL Federated Audience Composition] continuously delivers new features, enhancements to existing features, and bug fixes.
 All changes are consolidated in these release notes. [!DNL Federated Audience Composition] is built natively on [!DNL Adobe Experience Platform] and inherits from its latest innovations and improvements.
 Learn more about these changes in [Adobe Experience Platform Release Notes](https://experienceleague.adobe.com/docs/experience-platform/release-notes/latest.html){target="_blank"}.

+## April '25 release {#fac-25-4}

+### Improvements {#fac-25-4-improvements}

+This release comes with the improvements below.

+* **Data model Canvas view**

+    The Canvas view for the Data Models section improves the experience by enabling the visualization of data models and their links in a canvas layout, alongside the existing tabular view.
+[Learn more](../data-management/gs-models.md)

+* **AI Assistant**

+    AI Assistant is a user interface feature designed to help you navigate and understand Adobe concepts and get operational insights for your specific environment.
+It is available in several products across Adobe Experience Cloud, including Federated Audience Composition.
+[Learn more](../start/audiences.md)

+* **Data Model Name**

+    From the Audiences menu, the **Federated compositions** tab now displays the Data Model name instead of the ID, improving clarity and overall usability.

+* **Audience**

+    The Audience menu now displays the name or label of the selected data model when a user selects a data model with no associated audiences.

+### Compatibility {#fac-25-4-compat}

+* **Snowflake secure connection**

+    With this new release, Federated Audience Composition supports secure private link connections to Amazon Redshift databases hosted on Microsoft Azure.
+[Learn more](../connections/federated-db.md#amazon-redshift)

 ## March '25 release {#fac-25-3}

 ### Improvements {#fac-25-3-improvements}